daniwasonline/express-router/README.md

 Router Express
 ========
-Directs traffic through a simple server (does not have user-tracking or cookies, just a simple traffic redirector) using Express.js.
+Directs traffic through a simple server (no user-tracking or cookies) using Express.js.

+*In the future, I plan to create an analytics app for Express Router, so you can see how many users are using your links.*

 Using the public instance
 ========